 pinch asafoetida powder

-Sort out any foreign material from the urad dal, wash under running water for several minutes, and drain the split urad dal.
+Wash the urad dal under running water for several minutes, and drain.

 Reduce the heat to moderately-low, cover and simmer for about 30 minutes.
 Add the tomatoes.
 Cover and continue cooking for 1 hour or until the dal is soft and fully cooked.
 Remove from the heat and add the salt.
 Stir well.